jvntra/Recommendation_System_Framework/README.md

 *A note about accuracy*
 Accuracy isn't really measuring what we want RS's to do.
 Users in a dynamic real-world situation couldn,t care less about what your system thinks you should've rated some movie they already saw and rated.
 Rating predictions themselves are really of limited value.
 Its less important that a RS thinks youll rate up three stars, whats important is what the RS thinks about the best movies for you to see are and thats a very different problem to solve.
 Overall what matters is what movies or product you put in front of users in a top-N recommender list and how users interact with those products when recommended.

-xx include blurb about the netflix prize and how it set a precedent early on to use rmse as an evaluator that was later found to be not useful for online recommendersxx
+xx include blurb about the netflix prize and how it set a precedent early on to use rmse as an evaluator that was later found to be not useful for online recommenders xx

 **Hit Rate:**